ESRC Co-funded Studentships

 30 March 2023 | Proposed Board meeting |

-Co-funded studentships available for 2023 entry
+Co-funded studentships funded for 2023 entry

 - Jonathan Bartlett with Roche Products Ltd.: Methods for deterministic treatment effect estimates for clinical trials with missing data